TooColline/collins-weather-app/README.md

 # weather-app

 This is a weather-app built on top of Vue 3 in Vite.
+Originally build on my GitLab and can be accessed [here](https://gitlab.com/too.collins/weather-app)

 ## CORS
 - To make the app work in the browser, we need to enable CORS.
 And for now we can bypass this by going to [this link](https://cors-anywhere.herokuapp.com/corsdemo) and clicking "Request temporary access to the demo server" then go ahead and reload the app